Fair Resource Allocation in Weakly Coupled Markov Decision Processes: INTRODUCTION

-However, most real-world decision processes are sequential in nature and past decisions may have an impact on equity.
-For example, if people are unfairly denied credit or job opportunities early in their careers, it can have long-term consequences for their financial well-being and opportunities for advancement \citep{liu2018delayed}.
-In addition, the impact of decisions can accumulate, which may lead to large disparities over time and can actually exacerbate unfairness \citep{creager2020causal, damour2020fairness}.

-Another motivating example for this work is taxi dispatching: when certain areas are consistently prioritized over others, it can lead to long-term disparities in service accessibility.
-This may lead to long waiting times for passengers in certain neighborhoods, while taxis run empty and seek passengers in other areas \citep{liu2021meta}.
-Thus, to ensure that individuals are not treated unfairly based on past decisions or changing circumstances, we should extend the current definitions of fairness to consider the impact of feedback effects \citep{ghalme2022longterm}.
+However, most real-world decision processes are sequential in nature and past decisions may have a long-term impact on equity \citep{damour2020fairness}.
+For example, if people are unfairly denied credit or job opportunities early in their careers, there would be long-term consequences on opportunities for advancement \citep{liu2018delayed}.
+Another motivating example is taxi dispatching.
+If certain areas are consistently prioritized over others, then there can be long-term disparities in service accessibility.
+This may lead to long waiting times for passengers in certain neighborhoods, while taxis run empty and seek passengers in other areas {\citep{liu2021meta, guo2023fairness}}.

 Fairness is a complex and multi-faceted concept, and there are many different ways in which it can be operationalized and measured.
 We resort to the generalized Gini social welfare function (GGF) \citep{weymark1981generalized}, which covers various fairness measures as special cases.
-The long-term impacts of fair decision dynamics have recently been approached using Markov decision processes (MDPs) \citep{wen2021algorithms, puranik2022dynamic, ghalme2022long}.
-By studying fairness in MDPs, we can better understand how such considerations can be incorporated into decision-making processes, how they may affect the outcomes of those processes, and how to develop approaches to promote fairness in a wider range of settings.
+The long-term impacts of fair decision dynamics have recently been approached using Markov decision processes (MDPs) \citep{wen2021algorithms, puranik2022dynamic, ghalme2022long}. {Studying fairness in MDPs helps mitigate bias and inequality in decision-making processes and evaluate their broader societal and operational impacts across diverse applications.}